 - We recycle scrap metal and dispose of items that are unusable or destroyed during removal, unless the customer specifically requests these items back before their disassembly.

-- We require customers to manage usable “take off” parts, and we can help bundle parts for pickup by customers, labor charges may be incurred.
+- We request that customers manage these extra parts.
+We can help bundle parts for pickup by customers, labor charges may be incurred.

 - We prefer not to be responsible for the storage, sale, shipping, or other handling of take-off parts, as this process can be very time and space consuming.

 Will my car be photographed during the restoration process?